Six Essential Scales for `Ukulele

 On ukulele there aren't many positions where you can play a one octave scale from the root to octave.
 An instrument like the guitar with the additional lower strings five and six allows one to play a one octave scale in multiple positions in the basic 4-fret, 4-finger position.
 On ukulele there might be one or two depending on the scale and the key - and whether your using a low string four tuning.

-No additional assets for Six Essential Scales for `Ukulele at this time.
+Related Assets for Six Essential Scales for `Ukulele at this time.

 Learning the Ukulele Fingerboard - C Tuning